 The EPO's obligations under Rule 164(2) are fulfilled and the applicant's rights under this rule are exhausted once a single communication under Rule 164(2) has been sent.
 It follows that in cases of cascading non-unity no (further) invitation under Rule 164(2) is sent.
 The same applies if claims are added or existing claims amended so that they relate to non-searched inventions in the course of the examination procedure.

 Exceptional cases may arise where the following sequence of events has occurred in the international phase:

 In the above case, the EPO will invite the applicant to pay search fees for any such unsearched sub-inventions in the claims which are to form the basis for examination on expiry of the six-month period under Rule 161(1), in accordance with Rule 164(2).

 Rule 164(2)(b) provides for a right to amend the application in response to the results of any search under Rule 164(2).
-This means that the applicant may make amendments of his own volition once in response to the communication under Art.
+This means that applicants may make amendments of their own volition once in response to the communication under Art.
 94(3) to which the search results under Rule 164(2) are annexed (H‑II, 2.3).